Sodium Coco Sulfate: Is It Natural?

 As I stated above, I am not here to debate whether or not Sodium Coco Sulfate is less irritating, safer, or better than other sulfates.

-Also, although I am obviously biased against using synthetic detergents as an ingredient, my intention is not to persuade you that all synthetic surfactants are evil.
+I am obviously biased against using synthetic detergents as an ingredient, but my intention is not to persuade you that all synthetic surfactants are evil.

-Ultimately the type of shampoo bar you choose for your hair care is up to you.
+Ultimately the type of soap or shampoo bar you choose is up to you.
 I highly encourage you to read the list of ingredients before making a decision.

-You can and should always do your own research in order to decide for yourself whether you want to use a particular ingredient in your home, for your family, or on your skin.
+You can and should always do your own research to decide for yourself whether you want to use a particular ingredient in your home, for your family, or on your skin.

 I understand that making the switch to natural haircare might not be for everyone, but I simply believe that companies that brand and market themselves as "natural" should not be using synthetic surfactants in their personal care products under the guise that the starting material of the ingredient is of plant origin (like coconuts).